Reactions to the execution of Saddam Hussein: World reaction

 At the time of Saddam's capture in December 2003, U.S. President George W. Bush expressed his opinion that Saddam deserved "the ultimate justice", alluding to the death penalty.
 This put the United States at odds with signatory countries to the European Convention on Human Rights (Article 2) and other international treaties that prohibit the death penalty and the extradition of suspects to countries where capital punishment may be carried out.

 Opposition

-Following the execution of Saddam Hussein, leaders from a handful of countries issued statements.
+Following the execution of Saddam, leaders from a handful of countries issued statements.
 Leaders of India, Cambodia, and Sri Lanka, as well as the presidents of Brazil, and Venezuela expressed opposition to the execution.
-Argentina's president Néstor Kirchner also condemned the execution, but also acknowledged Hussein's crimes during his tenure.
+Argentina's president Néstor Kirchner also condemned the execution, but also acknowledged Saddam's crimes during his tenure.